fiatconnect/specification/fiatconnect-api.md

 #### 3.2.1.5. `POST /auth/login`

 The `POST /auth/login` endpoint is responsible for verifying signed messages sent by clients, creating and authenticating a user's session, and returning session cookies.
-Note that both the Sign-In With Ethereum standard, and FiatConnect, support authorization for externally owned accounts (EOAs) and contract-owned accounts; this endpoint
-MUST honor login requests for both, as described below.
+Note that both the Sign-In With Ethereum standard, and FiatConnect, support authorization for externally owned accounts (EOAs) and contract-owned accounts; The `POST /auth/login` endpoint MUST honor login requests for both, as described below.

 ##### 3.2.1.5.1.
 Parameters